We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Olive leaf extract may have several potential health benefits, such as helping lower cholesterol and blood pressure.
-Although scientists have conducted much of the research in animals, the extract is also beginning to show promise in some human trials.
+Olive leaf extract may have potential health benefits such as helping lower cholesterol and blood pressure.
+Although scientists have conducted much of the research in animals, the extract is also showing some promise in some human trials.

 People in the Mediterranean region have long used olive tree leaves as part of their diet and in traditional medicines.

 Olive leaves contain several key polyphenols, such as oleacein and oleuropein.
 Polyphenols occur naturally in plants, and research suggests that they may help protect against a range of conditions, such as heart disease and cancer.

 These polyphenols may underlie some of the potential health benefits of olive leaf extract.

 In this article, we discuss some of these health benefits, as well as the evidence to support them.
 We also cover dosage and possible side effects.